MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of the Spellcaster.md

 *3rd-Level Path of Wonder Feature*

-When you cast a spell as an action while you are raging, you may make one attack as a bonus action.
+When you cast a barbarian spell as an action while you are raging, you may make one attack as a bonus action.

 ## Unnatural Recovery